Chasmataspidida: Octoberaspis

 Well preserved chasmataspidids were recovered from the early Devonian of October Revolution Island, part of the Severnaya Zemlya group in the Russian Arctic.
 Originally briefly described as eurypterids, they were formally described as Octoberaspis ushakovi by Jason Dunlop in 2002.
 Octoberaspis is one of the few chasmataspidids with well-documented opisthosomal appendages, reveal some characters previously though to be eurypterid-exclusive were also shared by chasmataspidid as well.

 Loganamaraspis

 Loganamaraspis dunlopi discovered from a famous Silurian fossil locality near Lesmahagow in Scotland.
 Described by Erik Tetlie and Simon Braddy in 2003, it was placed in Diploaspididae, but interpreted as being somewhat more intermediate in form between the Chasmataspis and Diploaspidid body plans.

 Dvulikiaspis

 Fossils of Dvulikiaspis menneri discovered from the Imangda River of Taymyr Peninsula were originally interpreted as a species of eurypterid genus Stylonurus, and formally described as a new genus of chasmataspidid by David J. Marshall and co-authors in 2014.
-Dvulikiaspis menneri is one of the few well-preserved chasmataspidid, with distal morphology of appendage II-VI had been revealed.
+Dvulikiaspis menneri is one of the few well-preserved chasmataspidids, with distal morphology of appendage II-VI had been revealed.